 You can refer to our previous post to configure HAProxy load balancer.

-You have successfully installed and configured CockroachDB Secure Cluster in CentOS / RHEL 8.
-If you having difficulty understanding the steps in this article, then you should buy and read RHCSA Red Hat Enterprise Linux 8: Training and Exam Preparation Guide (EX200), First Edition by Asghar Ghori.
+In this article, you have learned, how to install CockroachDB on Linux.
+If you having difficulty understanding the steps in this article, then you should buy and read RHCSA Red Hat Enterprise Linux 8: Training and Exam Preparation Guide (EX200), First Edition (PAID LINK) by Asghar Ghori.